 Please Note: This grading rubric allows for adjustments to be made to your content point score.
 The total number of content points available to be awarded on this assignment is 51.
 An adjustment of up to 36 content points may be made for submissions that have a low content point score and yet meet the following criteria: Assignment must be submitted on time.
-Work submitted must show good faith effort on ALL parts of the assignment.
+Work submitted must show good faith effort on all REGULAR EXERCISES.
+It is possible to qualify for the points adjustment without having submitted work on the CHALLENGE EXERCISE.